zzo/JUTE/README.md

 That will dump output to STDOUT & JUTE does NOT self-daemonize SO in reality you probably really want something like:

     % nohup npm start jute -g 2>&1 > LOGFILE &

+The JUTE server is now running as YOU - keep that in mind if you want to listen on priviliedged ports...

 Connect to JUTE
 ---------------